 Ice cream is also popular, with many different brands, but not all of them are proper ice-cream.
 Some are made with cheaper substitutes for cream like palm oil, because, for reasons I haven’t yet discovered, dairy is expensive here.
 Which brings me to another difference…

 - The milk comes in bags!
 Everyone, and I mean everyone, has these little jugs that are just the right size to hold a milk bag with one corner snipped off to allow pouring.
 I buck the trend and use an old-fashioned ceramic milk jug – despite being laughed at!!!
 But that’s just me…

 - Lastly, Canadians DON’T like aerosol deodorants.
 The stores stock loads of different roll-ons but only two brands of spray stuff.
-I have a feeling it’s out of some CFC averse, environmentally friendly sense of duty, that most Canadians chose to stand around in the mornings, arms upraised, while their roll-on dries.
+I have a feeling it’s out of some CFC averse, environmentally friendly sense of duty, that anyone would chose to stand around in the mornings, arms upraised, while their roll-on dries.
 However, I can’t help thinking this is somewhat compromised by the gas-guzzling vehicles used to transport said roll-on from store to bathroom.
 Just a thought…